 - In Australia, they like a little shrimp on their pizza.
 They also enjoy breakfast pizzas with eggs, bacon, and other standard morning meal essentials.

-- Brazil adds some things that are undoubtedly strange, including green peas, raisins, and corn.
+- Brazil adds some things that will undoubtedly seem strange to pizza purists, including green peas, raisins, and corn.

 - In Germany, you can enjoy tuna atop a pizza.
 Think open-faced tuna melt!